Caroline Fischer: Discography

-All four CDs were released by Genuin classics.
+All CDs were released by GENUIN.

 Other activities

 In addition to her active performing career, Fischer is the chairwoman of the Kulturclub Berlin e.V. as well as the artistic director and organizer of the Rising Stars Grand Prix – International Music Competition Berlin, which is held in the Philharmonie Berlin.

 Musical family tree

 Caroline Fischer studied i.a. with Prof. Dan and Prof. Sava.
 Both were pupils of György Halmos, who studied with Emil von Sauer.
 He was a student of Franz Liszt.
 Liszt received piano lessons from Czerny who, in his own youth, had been a student of Beethoven and Hummel.
 Beethoven himself studied with Haydn.